KhaledAtefMansour/Mancala/README.md

 # Mancala
+how to run:

+download "whole.py" + data.csv in same folder and run "whole.py"
+or
---The binary file is called "whole" and it works on Linux
+The exe file that is called "whole" and it works on Linux

 --main features: